doctorray117/minecraft-ondemand/README.md

 Refresh.
 Wait a minute, especially the first launch.
 Check ECS to see that the containers are in the RUNNING state.
 Open the running task, go to the logs tab, select minecraft and see if there are any errors on the logs.
 Did you make sure you opened the right port (25565 TCP) to the world in the task security group??
 Security groups can be edited from both the VPC and the EC2 console.

 ### Not getting text messages
-Are your Twilio vars valid?
-Do you have sufficient funds on your Twilio account?
+Are your Twilio/Telnyx vars valid?
+Do you have sufficient funds on your Twilio/Telnyx account?
 Check the logs on the watchdog container for any curl errors.

 ## Server starts randomly?
 Remember, the server starts with a DNS query automatically.
 So, if you've got buddies you've shared the server with, it may start up if they open their multiplayer screen to play on a different server if yours is in the list!
 If this is an issue, it could probably be mitigated with a more advanced CloudWatch Subscription Filter that checks against the source IP address in addition to just the domain name, with it limiting to your ISP or location.